typemeta/funcj/parser/readme.md

 ## The `many` Combinator

-`Parser.many` transforms a parser into one that applies the parser as many times as it can (i.e. until it fails).
+`Parser.many` transforms a parser into one that keeps applying the parser until it fails, and then returns a list of the results.

 ```java
 // A parser for a digit, which translates the result to an integer.